Close

 COMBINING A BELT LIPECTOMY SURGERY WITH OTHER SURGICAL PROCEDURES

-Some operations that are often combined with a Belt Lipectomy include various extended Tummy Tucks, including Fleur-De-Lis or Dr Dona’s custom Open Book Tummy Tuck.
+• Various extended Tummy Tucks, including Fleur-De-Lis Tummy Tuck (Abdominoplasty) or Dr Dona’s Open Book Tummy Tuck (Abdominoplasty).

 Ultimately the patient’s general health, logistics and finances are all considered in determining what is the appropriate surgical pathway to take to address all areas of concern.
-Typically, more than one operation is required in a staged manner to ensure a safe and effective pathway to address all areas of concern.
+Typically, more than one operation is required in a staged manner to ensure a safe and effective pathway to address all areas.

 Recovery